-B. Extension of the Substantial Completion Date
+Extension of the Substantial Completion Date

 A mezzanine lender should absolutely negotiate in the intercreditor agreement for an extension of time to achieve "Substantial Completion" of the improvements required by the mortgage loan documents.
 If the mezzanine lender is in the position to foreclose and take over the project, it is almost certain that the project has been delayed.
 Further, there will be an interruption in the development project due to the time the mezzanine lender will need to foreclose on its equity collateral.
-There will be additional time delays if the mezzanine lender wants to replace the general contractor, construction manager and/or design professionals, which may involve mortgage lender consent.
-A typical time period for the extension of "Substantial Completion" may be 4-6 months, but is a very fact specific analysis.
+There will be additional time delays if the mezzanine lender wants to replace the general contractor, construction manager, and/or design professionals, which may involve mortgage lender consent.
+A typical time period for the extension of "Substantial Completion" may be four to six months, but is a very fact specific analysis.
 Similarly, the mezzanine lender should also attempt to negotiate in the intercreditor for an extension of any outside funding dates and additional time to receive loan advances under the mortgage loan documents to dovetail to the extended "Substantial Completion" date.
 If conditions at the project or defaults by the borrower have triggered any provisions of the mortgage loan documents that would halt funding, the reconstituted borrower's right to receive draws should be reinstated.
 The mortgage lender may be amenable to such extensions and reinstatement but may demand an extension fee in connection with granting of these requests.

-C. Mezzanine Lender Approval Rights on the Construction Budget, the Construction Draw Request, the Operating Budget, Leasing Activity, and Alterations at the Property

-Each of the mortgage lender and mezzanine lender may have consent rights in its respective loan documents over the construction budget, the construction draw requests, the operating budget and, once the project is "substantially completed," leasing activity and alterations at the mortgaged property.
-Each lender may have differing philosophies or approaches to the foregoing items and such philosophies or approaches may be impacted by each respective lender's position in the capital stack, whether such lender is subject to regulation or not, and the relative size and construction expertise of the related institution.
-These varied approaches on certain property-level diligence and activity may cause conflicts between the mortgage lender and the mezzanine lender with respect to the approval rights relating to these items.
+Mezzanine Lender Approval Rights on the Construction Budget, the Construction Draw Request, the Operating Budget, Leasing Activity, and Alterations at the Property lender may have differing philosophies or approaches to the foregoing items and such philosophies or approaches may be impacted by each respective lender's position in the capital stack, whether such lender is subject to regulation or not, and the relative size and construction expertise of the related institution.
+These varied approaches on certain propertylevel diligence and activity may cause conflicts between the mortgage lender and the mezzanine lender with respect to the approval rights relating to these items.
 The intercreditor agreement must address the interplay between these various consent rights and minimize conflict so there is no disruption of the development and construction of the project, or subsequent operation of the completed project after "substantial completion," caused by differing strategies between the mortgage lender and the mezzanine lender.
 Many intercreditor agreements will provide that the mortgage lender is obligated to consult with the mezzanine lender concerning the request by borrower with respect to the diligence item, but such consultation is non-binding on the mortgage lender.
 The intercreditor agreement shall also further provide that the mezzanine lender shall not unreasonably withhold its consent (to the extent such consent is required under the mezzanine loan documents) to any such construction budget or operating budget (or amendment thereto) or new lease or alteration to the extent that the mortgage lender approves same in its reasonable discretion under the mortgage loan documents.
 The rationale for this position: the mortgage lender is the most senior lender in the capital stack and its mortgage lien directly encumbers the improvements being constructed by the owner of the property, as opposed to the mezzanine lender who has assumed the first loss position and whose security interest is one step away from the construction project.
 Thus, the senior mortgage lender has the final "say" on these property level items and activities.
 This structure also minimizes operational delays at the project due to disagreements between lenders in the capital stack.